PISAresearch/pisa/README.md

 ## When can I start using PISA?

-If you want to partner with us so you no longer have to deal with relaying transactions or responding to on-chain events, then hire PISA!
+So do you want to outsource the responsibility of dealing with the transaction stack?

-We can be contacted at paddy@pisa.watch.
+*Then contact us at paddy@pisa.watch.*

 As well, check out the following set of standards that we are working on: